The Shoop Shoop Song (It's in His Kiss): Background

-Cher's cover was for the soundtrack of her 1990 film Mermaids in which it played under the closing credits, and the single's U.S. release coincided with the November release of the film.
-It peaked at number thirty-three on the Billboard Hot 100, and number one in the United Kingdom.
-The song was Cher's first solo number one single; her only previous number one in the United Kingdom had been in 1965 with her then-husband Sonny Bono and their first hit, "I Got You Babe".
+Cher's cover was part of the soundtrack of her 1990 film Mermaids, in which it plays during the closing credits.
+The single's US release coincided with the November release of the film.
+It peaked at No. 33 on the Billboard Hot 100, and No. 1 in the United Kingdom.
+The song was Cher's first solo No. 1 one single; her only previous No. 1 in the UK had been in 1965 with her then-husband Sonny Bono (their first hit, "I Got You Babe").

-Cher's "The Shoop Shoop Song" also topped the charts in Austria, Ireland and Norway; the single achieved a number two peak in Belgium and top ten status in France, Germany, New Zealand, Australia, Switzerland, Netherlands and Sweden.
+Cher's "The Shoop Shoop Song" also topped the charts in Austria, Ireland and Norway; the single peaked at No. 2 in Belgium and achieved Top Ten status in France, Germany, New Zealand, Australia, Switzerland, Netherlands and Sweden.